FrancescoGrazioso/StreamingCommunity/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] You have the latest commit installed.
 - [ ] The issue relates to a website or a specific functionality.
 - [ ] If the issue is related to a website, you have verified that the URL works correctly in your browser.
+- [ ] If the issue is related to audio or subtitles, you have tested the downloaded file with VLC media player first.
 - [ ] You have searched through closed issues for similar problems or potential solutions.
 Issues that can be resolved by already closed topics may be automatically closed.

 ## Describe the issue